apache/royale-asjs/README.md

 FlexJS requires Ant 1.7.1 or greater to be installed on your computer.

-If you are using Java SDK 1.7 or greater on a Mac you must use Ant 1.8 or greater.
+Note: if you are using Java SDK 1.7 or greater on a Mac you must use Ant 1.8 or greater.
 If you use Java 1.7 with Ant 1.7 you will get compile errors.

 For more information on installing Ant, see: